 We are caring for any suspected patients or positive patients while safeguarding our patients, their families and visitors and our healthcare professionals.
 Anyone who may have been in contact with a suspected patient before they were identified will be contacted by the medical center.

 Upon checking in, patients will be screened and masked if necessary.
-You may see hospital staff wear a mask as they are ensuring compliance with our hospital flu vaccination policy.
-It is our policy to mask anyone during the flu season if they have not received the flu vaccine.
-Rest assured that your healthcare providers are in good health, as we actively encourage staff to stay home if they have symptoms or are ill.
+You will see hospital staff wear a mask as they are ensuring compliance with our hospital flu vaccination policy.
+Rest assured that your healthcare providers are in good health, as we require staff to stay home if they have symptoms or are ill.

 Right now, health care workers at MemorialCare have the gear they need to protect themselves and others as they care for patients with COVID-19.
 But with the number of COVID-19 patients rising daily, and with outpouring of generosity from the community, MemorialCare is accepting help from employers and the community willing to donate supplies.
 This helps ensure supplies will be ready if needed in the coming days and weeks to protect staff and patients.
 Information on donations being accepted and where to drop them off can be found on our website at www.memorialcare.org/donations-needed.